Northern Trust Corp Lowers Stock Holdings in Huntington Bancshares Incorporated (NASDAQ:HBAN)

 Northern Trust Corp reduced its position in shares of Huntington Bancshares Incorporated (NASDAQ:HBAN) by 2.6% in the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 11,045,200 shares of the bank’s stock after selling 292,768 shares during the period.
 Northern Trust Corp owned about 1.09% of Huntington Bancshares worth $139,500,000 as of its most recent filing with the Securities & Exchange Commission.

 Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
 Founders Capital Management purchased a new position in shares of Huntington Bancshares during the fourth quarter worth $25,000.
-San Francisco Sentry Investment Group CA boosted its position in shares of Huntington Bancshares by 1,257.9% during the fourth quarter.
-San Francisco Sentry Investment Group CA now owns 2,159 shares of the bank’s stock worth $27,000 after buying an additional 2,000 shares during the period.
-Birchcreek Wealth Management LLC purchased a new position in shares of Huntington Bancshares during the fourth quarter worth $37,000.
-Creative Financial Designs Inc. ADV boosted its position in shares of Huntington Bancshares by 201.9% during the fourth quarter.
-Creative Financial Designs Inc. ADV now owns 3,055 shares of the bank’s stock worth $39,000 after buying an additional 2,043 shares during the period.
-Finally, Liberty Wealth Management LLC boosted its position in shares of Huntington Bancshares by 237.6% during the fourth quarter.
-Liberty Wealth Management LLC now owns 6,195 shares of the bank’s stock worth $81,000 after buying an additional 4,360 shares during the period.
+San Francisco Sentry Investment Group CA boosted its holdings in Huntington Bancshares by 1,257.9% in the fourth quarter.
+San Francisco Sentry Investment Group CA now owns 2,159 shares of the bank’s stock valued at $27,000 after purchasing an additional 2,000 shares during the period.
+Birchcreek Wealth Management LLC purchased a new position in Huntington Bancshares in the fourth quarter valued at $37,000.
+Creative Financial Designs Inc. ADV boosted its holdings in Huntington Bancshares by 201.9% in the fourth quarter.
+Creative Financial Designs Inc. ADV now owns 3,055 shares of the bank’s stock valued at $39,000 after purchasing an additional 2,043 shares during the period.
+Finally, Liberty Wealth Management LLC boosted its holdings in Huntington Bancshares by 237.6% in the fourth quarter.
+Liberty Wealth Management LLC now owns 6,195 shares of the bank’s stock valued at $81,000 after purchasing an additional 4,360 shares during the period.
 Institutional investors and hedge funds own 72.59% of the company’s stock.

-Huntington Bancshares (NASDAQ:HBAN) last announced its quarterly earnings data on Thursday, January 21st.
-The bank reported $0.27 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.29 by ($0.02).
-Huntington Bancshares had a net margin of 15.34% and a return on equity of 7.70%.
-The business had revenue of $1.24 billion during the quarter, compared to analysts’ expectations of $1.25 billion.
-During the same period in the prior year, the firm posted $0.28 EPS.
-On average, sell-side analysts predict that Huntington Bancshares Incorporated will post 0.72 EPS for the current year.
+Huntington Bancshares (NASDAQ:HBAN) last released its quarterly earnings data on Thursday, January 21st.
+The bank reported $0.27 earnings per share for the quarter, missing the consensus estimate of $0.29 by ($0.02).
+Huntington Bancshares had a return on equity of 7.70% and a net margin of 15.34%.
+The business had revenue of $1.24 billion for the quarter, compared to analyst estimates of $1.25 billion.
+During the same quarter last year, the company earned $0.28 EPS.
+As a group, equities analysts expect that Huntington Bancshares Incorporated will post 0.72 earnings per share for the current year.

 The company also recently declared a quarterly dividend, which will be paid on Thursday, April 1st.
-Stockholders of record on Thursday, March 18th will be paid a dividend of $0.15 per share.
+Shareholders of record on Thursday, March 18th will be paid a $0.15 dividend.
+The ex-dividend date of this dividend is Wednesday, March 17th.
 This represents a $0.60 annualized dividend and a dividend yield of 3.64%.
-The ex-dividend date is Wednesday, March 17th.
-Huntington Bancshares’s dividend payout ratio (DPR) is 47.24%.
+Huntington Bancshares’s payout ratio is currently 47.24%.

 A number of research firms recently issued reports on HBAN.
 Raymond James lifted their target price on Huntington Bancshares from $14.00 to $15.00 and gave the company an “outperform” rating in a report on Monday, January 25th.
-JPMorgan Chase & Co. upgraded Huntington Bancshares from a “neutral” rating to an “overweight” rating and lifted their target price for the company from $11.00 to $16.50 in a report on Tuesday, December 15th.
+Deutsche Bank Aktiengesellschaft lifted their target price on Huntington Bancshares from $10.50 to $14.00 and gave the company a “hold” rating in a report on Wednesday, January 6th.
 Zacks Investment Research lowered Huntington Bancshares from a “buy” rating to a “hold” rating and set a $15.00 target price for the company. in a report on Monday, February 8th.
-Stephens lowered Huntington Bancshares from an “overweight” rating to an “equal weight” rating and set a $14.00 target price for the company. in a report on Thursday, December 17th.
-Finally, Morgan Stanley lifted their target price on Huntington Bancshares from $16.25 to $17.25 and gave the company an “equal weight” rating in a report on Wednesday, March 3rd.
+Robert W. Baird lifted their price target on Huntington Bancshares from $11.00 to $14.00 and gave the stock an “outperform” rating in a report on Tuesday, December 15th.
+Finally, Barclays lifted their price target on Huntington Bancshares from $12.00 to $15.00 and gave the stock an “equal weight” rating in a report on Monday, January 4th.
 Eleven equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
 The company currently has an average rating of “Hold” and an average target price of $12.24.

 Huntington Bancshares Incorporated operates as a holding company for The Huntington National Bank that provides commercial, small business, consumer, and mortgage banking services.
 The company operates through four business segments: Consumer and Business Banking, Commercial Banking, Vehicle Finance, and Regional Banking and The Huntington Private Client Group (RBHPCG).